Madaniya Member Organisations

 DemoS

-Demos is a non-profit, independent organization founded on October 1, 2019, continuing the work started by its founders in 2013.
-Based in Qamishli with branches in Raqqa and Deir ez-Zor, it aims to build a democratic society in Northeast Syria by supporting civil society, promoting human rights, and strengthening women's issues.
-Demos works to instill democratic values, justice, and civil peace in local communities.
+Non-profit organization founded on October 1, 2019, building on work from 2013.
+Based in Qamishli, with branches in Raqqa and Deir ez-Zor, it seeks to foster a democratic society in Northeast Syria by supporting civil society, human rights, women's issues, instilling democratic values, justice, civil peace in local communities.

 -